Connecting to RabbitMQ with Callback-Passing Style¶

 Once the channel is opened, you can do your other actions, whether they be publishing messages, consuming messages or other RabbitMQ related activities.:

-import pika # Step #3 def on_open(connection): connection.channel(on_channel_open) # Step #4 def on_channel_open(channel): channel.basic_publish('exchange_name', 'routing_key', 'Test Message', pika.BasicProperties(content_type='text/plain', type='example')) # Step #1: Connect to RabbitMQ connection = pika.SelectConnection(on_open_callback=on_open) try: # Step #2 - Block on the IOLoop connection.ioloop.start() # Catch a Keyboard Interrupt to make sure that the connection is closed cleanly except KeyboardInterrupt: # Gracefully close the connection connection.close() # Start the IOLoop again so Pika can communicate, it will stop on its own when the connection is closed connection.ioloop.start()
+import pika # Step #3 def on_open(connection): connection.channel(on_open_callback=on_channel_open) # Step #4 def on_channel_open(channel): channel.basic_publish('exchange_name', 'routing_key', 'Test Message', pika.BasicProperties(content_type='text/plain', type='example')) def on_close(connection, exception): # Invoked when the connection is closed connection.ioloop.stop() # Step #1: Connect to RabbitMQ connection = pika.SelectConnection(on_open_callback=on_open, on_close_callback=on_close) try: # Step #2 - Start and block on the IOLoop connection.ioloop.start() # Catch a Keyboard Interrupt to make sure that the connection is closed cleanly except KeyboardInterrupt: # Gracefully close the connection connection.close() # Start the IOLoop again so Pika can communicate, # it will stop when on_close is called connection.ioloop.start()